 “We believe that taking actions against new ideas and passing legislation based upon hypothetical concerns that have not materialized in the actual implementation of the Haystack app is premature and does nothing to help solve Boston’s acknowledged parking issues,” the statement said.
 “The passage of this ordinance is a step in the wrong direction for parking innovation, and for innovation of every kind.”

-City Councillor Tito Jackson sympathized with Haystack, and said he worried what kind of message the ordinance would send to Boston’s booming tech community.
+City Councilor Tito Jackson sympathized with Haystack, and said he worried what kind of message the ordinance would send to Boston’s booming tech community.

 “The council actually risks thwarting technology and the innovative environment we have here,” said Jackson.
 “I’m really torn about this, and the prospect of this.”